Idahk19/swahili-restaurant/READme.md

 ## Project Brief

 This project is a website created for a Swahili restaurant.
-The goal of the project was to design a website that showcases authentic Swahili cuisine.
+The goal of the project was to design a website that showcases authentic Swahili cuisines.

 ---